pycom/pydocs/content/firmwareapi/micropython/select.md

 #### poll.poll(\[timeout\])

 Wait for at least one of the registered objects to become ready.
 Returns list of (`obj`, `event`, ...) tuples, `event` element specifies which events happened with a stream and is a combination of `select.POLL*` constants described above.
-There may be other elements in tuple, depending on a platform and version, so don’t assume that its size is 2.
+There may be other elements in tuple, depending on a platform and version, so don't assume that its size is 2.
 In case of timeout, an empty list is returned.

 Timeout is in milliseconds.